paulosuzart/paulosuzart.github.io/_posts/2020-04-30-morse-and-trees.md

 Everything starts from a root node that points to `E` that is encoded as `.`, and `T` that is encoded as `-`.
 The structure and goes on by adding a left node if the next signal is a `.` (see `I` for example, `..`), or to the right if the next signal is a `-` (see `A`, `.-`).
 The images make it very clear.

 So we have a tree where each node shares a prefix with the parent node.
-Even when there's not english char representation for that node.
-For example notice an empty node after `R`, it still point to `+` node.
+Even when there's no english char representation for that node.
+For example notice an empty node after `R`, it still points to `+` node.

 # The tree